savetheclocktower/daubjs/docs/lexer.md

 ### Advanced features

+#### ‘test’ and ‘win’ callbacks

 Rules can define a property called `test` that refers to a function.
 That function can be used to define extra criteria for whether the rule matches.
-It can also be used as a general-purpose callback.

-Here’s an example:
+But first, let’s look at a different callback called `win`, which is called when a rule matches and “wins” — i.e., will be used to consume the next portion of the string.

 ```js
 const LEXER_JSX_INTERPOLATION = new Lexer([